MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Maximum distance to move tagged node

 Maximum distance to move a tagged node when replacing way geometry.
-DEfault: _1.0m_.
+Default: _1.0m_.

+### Min. way node count for move warning

+The minimum number of nodes a way needs to have to trigger the moved way warning.
+Default: _100_.

+### Min. way node count for visible node move warning

+The minimum number of nodes a way needs to have to trigger the visible node check and potential warning.
+The warning will be shown if more than half of the nodes in the way are not visible.
+Default: _5_.

 ## Auto-download Settings

 ### Download radius